A. The Evaluation Process

 - The faculty member, committee members, and Department Chair will schedule class observations.

-- The Department Chair will designate the deadline for submission of the faculty self-evaluation form (AA-27), student evaluations, and course syllabi (for the past academic year)
+- The Department Chair will designate the deadline for submission of the Faculty Evaluation Self-Assessment (form AA6a), student evaluations, and course syllabi (for the past academic year); faculty in their first year must complete Faculty Evaluation Self-Assessment (form AA6a), and First Year Faculty Evaluation: Professional Development Plan (form AA6b).

 - c.
 Observation and Evaluation

-1. The Department Chair and members of the Departmental Evaluation Committee will each observe at least one class session; if possible, all courses taught should be observed (need an observation form, need to reflect goals and rubric, should become part of candidates personal folder
+1. The Department Chair and members of the Departmental Evaluation Committee will each observe at least one class session; if possible, all courses taught should be observed and recorded on form AA27.

 4. The chair of the Departmental Evaluation Committee will forward all evaluation materials to the Department Chair.